wedesoft/www.wedesoft.de/_posts/2023-09-29-blender-animate-bones-assimp.md

 Here is a corresponding step-by-step procedure to create a proof-of-concept kinematic chain in Blender

+* create armature
   * first clear scene (in layout mode)
   * in Object mode add an armature which is going to be named "Armature"
   * rotate the armature around the y-axis by 90 degrees so that the bone points in the direction of the x-axis
   * in Edit mode move the tip of the bone to enlarge it
   * press E and extrude the bone to add a second bone to the chain
   * in Edit mode add an additional bone to the armature by pressing Shift-A and move it to the end of the previous chain
   * in the tree view rename the bones to "upper bone", "lower bone", and "stay IK"
+* set up inverse kinematic constraint
   * in Pose mode select the stay IK bone first (!) and then shift-click on the lower bone.
   * go to bone constraints (not constraints) and add an Inverse Kinematics constraint
   * set target to "Armature" and bone to "stay IK"
   * set the chain length to 2
   * note that the bone constraint should appear under the lower bone in the tree view
   * moving the stay IK bone in Pose mode should now update the kinematic chain of upper and lower bone
+* add objects and connect them to armature
   * in Object mode select the armature, go to Object properties -> Viewport display, and check name and in front
   * in Object mode create a cuboid and move it to the position of the upper bone
   * click on the cube and shift-click on the armature
   * switch to Pose mode, click on the cube, and shift-click on the upper bone
   * press Ctrl-P and set the parent to bone
   * moving the stay IK bone should now move the cuboid
   * add another cube and set the parent to the lower bone (similar to the last 5 steps but for the lower bone)
   * add a small sphere and move it to the stay IK bone position
   * select the armature in Object mode
   * switch to Pose mode and select the stay IK bone
   * add the "Child Of" bone constraint and set the target to the sphere
   * moving the sphere in Object mode should move the cuboids now
+* add top-level armatures
   * add another armature in Object mode and set the name to "Control" in the tree view
   * click the upper arm bone and shift click the control armature, use Ctrl-P and set it as parent object
   * set the parent object of the sphere to the control armature as well (object, keep transform)
   * moving the control bone now should move everything else
   * create a root armature
   * shift drag and drop control armature under root armature (an extra node in the tree is useful if you want to overwrite the top-level transform programmatically)
+* create animations and export to glTF
   * go to the animation editor
   * add two keyframes for 90 degree rotation of the control bone around the y-axis
   * switch from Dope sheet to Nonlinear animation editor and push down the action
   * select the control bone in the tree view
   * go to Edit -> Bake action and bake only the selected bones and Object data
   * delete the original action, rename the current action to "ControlAction", and push it down
   * uncheck the control action
   * add two keyframes moving the sphere
   * select the armature and the sphere and bake another action
   * push down the generated actions and the sphere action and rename to the same name (e.g. "CubeAction") so that they will later become one animation in glTF
   * check the control action back on so that all actions are checked now
   * export the glTF with the animations (no need to check bake all actions)

 You can use the LWJGL Assimp Java library to import the animations into Clojure as follows: